Chapai Nawabganj District: History

-The year 1832, saw the establishment of a separate treasury, and in 1859 a full-fledged magistrate and collector was posted.
-Up to 1876 this district formed part of Rajshahi Division, and from 1876 to 1905 it formed part of Bhagalpur Division.
-In 1905, it was again transferred to Rajshahi Division, and until 1947 Malda remained in this division.
-In August 1947 this district was affected by the Partition of India.
-Between 12 and 15 August 1947 whether the district would become part of India or Pakistan was unknown, as the announcement of the Radcliffe Line did not make this point clear.
-During these few days the district was under a magistrate of East Pakistan until the details of the Radcliffe award were published and the district became part of West Bengal on 17 August 1947.
-Five thanas were given to Pakistan under the district of Rajshahi which later formed as Chapai Nawabganj.
+The year 1832 saw the establishment of a separate treasury, and in 1859 a full-fledged magistrate and collector was posted.
+Until 1876, the Malda district formed part of the Rajshahi Division, and from 1876 to 1905 it formed part of Bhagalpur Division; within the rule of the British Raj.
+In 1905, Malda district was again transferred to Rajshahi Division, and until 1947, Malda remained in this division.
+In August 1947, this district was affected by the Partition of Bengal.
+Between 12 and 15 August of 1947, whether the district would become part of the dominion of India or Pakistan was unknown, as the announcement of the Radcliffe line did not make this point clear.
+During these few days, the then-Malda district was under a magistrate of East Pakistan, until the details of the Radcliffe award were published on 17 August, 1947 and it became part of West Bengal, India, but five thanas of this district became part of East Bengal, Pakistan, returning once again toRajshahi but this time directly, forming the Chapainawabganj sub-district, and after the independence of Bangladesh, eventually becoming its own district in 1984 under the Rajshahi Division of Bangladesh.

+Chapai has witnessed different empires which were raised, flourished, and then cast down near oblivion by a successor kingdom built up on the relics of its predecessor on its soil, both native and foreign.
+Evidence include legions of relics of a predecessor kingdom being used in the monuments of the successor kingdoms.
+Chapai awaits the advent of tourists and people of archaeological interest with its wealth to be enjoyed and its huge potential to be explored.